tremelow/JellyRoll/README.md

 #### Structure of the repository

 - `main.tex` contains the backbone structure of the document, no content is present in this file
-- `these-ubl.cls` contains the package dependencies, bibliography parameters and overall layout specifications including both front and back cover layouts
+- `these-ubl.cls` contains the package dependencies, bibliography parameters including citation style and overall layout specifications including both front and back cover layouts
 - `Couverture-these/pagedegarde.tex` contains the variables that must be filled by the author to complete the front cover, these variables are used in `\maketitle` redefined in `these-ubl.cls`
 - `Couverture-these/resume.tex` contains the variables that must be filled by the author to complete the back cover, these variables are used in the macros defined in `these-ubl.cls`
 - The `Makefile` helps you compile the latex and bibliography into a pdf (details below)